Economic Scenario

 100% dyed yarn

-Trident is the biggest vertically integrated Company in the home textile industry.
-Bath and bed linen are the primary segments of the Company.
-It focuses on innovation in its business.
+Trident is the largest vertically integrated company in the home textile industry in India, with bath and bed linen being its primary segments.
+The Company places a strong emphasis on innovation throughout its business.

-The Company has 2 production facilities for bath linen in Dhaula (Punjab) and Budhni (Madhya Pradesh).
-The Company focuses on innovation and launching quality products that adhere to the global standards
+The Company operates two production facilities for bath linen, located in Dhaula (Punjab) and Budhni (Madhya Pradesh).
+We focus primarily on sustainability and innovation, consistently launching quality products that meet global standards, supported by our strong R&D and Product Development team.

 Luxury